Railways in

 - Hector Rail

-independent freight operator, also operates some passenger services
+independent freight operator, also operates passenger services under

 - Trafikverket